Pomedok/Antistasi-Ukraine/ForkChangelog.md

   - Cell leaders may drop military-grade laptop on death or surrender with it.
 Laptop has some valuable data that can be obtained, decrypted and used by rebels
   - Rivals units can be imprisoned or interrogated
   - Separate activity counter in the top information bar which indicates constantly rising process of rivals activity with different actions on each activity level, rebels have to fight the process to reduce spreading of rival incursion and keep things more or less normal
-  - Enable Rivals mission parameter - players may want to play classic Antistasi Plus experience so they can disable opposing insurgent faction entirely (requires new game start)
+  - Enable Rivals mission parameter - players may want to play classic Antistasi Ukraine experience so they can disable opposing insurgent faction entirely (requires new game start)
-- Nearby vehicles can be refueled, rearmed and repaired via vehicle box if rebels have corresponding sources (repair/ammo/fuel trucks) stored in the garage (as it was pre-Antistasi Plus 1.7/pre-Antistasi Community Version 2.5.0)
+- Nearby vehicles can be refueled, rearmed and repaired via vehicle box if rebels have corresponding sources (repair/ammo/fuel trucks) stored in the garage (as it was pre-Antistasi Ukraine 1.7/pre-Antistasi Community Version 2.5.0)
 - Police stations overhaul with the purpose to give another early game strategy and another way to obtain basic military gear
   - New marker type - Military Administration
   - New "Seize Military Administration" task type